Keyboard shortcuts

 Using the created credentials

-Use the created user credentials for Radar Enterprise collection:
+Use the created user credentials for Radar Software collection:

 # REST API basic auth in your collector configuration